-The good news is there are simple steps you can take to help your child settle to sleep well and take the stress out of bedtime.
+The good news is there are simple steps you can take to help your child settle to sleep calmly and sleep well, taking the stress out of bedtime.

 About an hour before your child goes to sleep have quiet time.
-Tidy away the toys and turn off the TV.
+Tidy away the toys and turn off all screens.
 Research has shown light from computers, iPads etc. can interfere with the production of the sleep hormone melatonin.

-Get your routine right so your child is asleep in 15 to 20 minutes.
+Get your routine right so your child settles to sleep calmly and happily.